Monuments and Sanctuaries: What's the Difference?

 It often takes longer to create a national marine sanctuary than a marine national monument.

-When national marine sanctuaries are created under the National Marine Sanctuaries Act, it may take several years to complete the designation process because of the high level o public input NOAA received on balancing protection with current and future compatible uses of the area's resources
+When national marine sanctuaries are created under the National Marine Sanctuaries Act, it may take several years to complete the designation process because of the high level of public input NOAA receives.
+This input allows NOAA to balance protection with current and future compatible uses of the area's resources.

 National marine sanctuaries and marine national monuments are managed by different entities.